Chovot HaLevavot: Love of God

 The aim of ethical self-discipline is the love of God, which forms the contents of the tenth and last section of the work, Shaar Ahavat Elohim, The Gate of the Love of God.
 This is explained as the soul's longing, amid all the attractions and enjoyments that bind it to the earth, for the fountain of its life, in which it finds joy and peace, even though the greatest pains and suffering are imposed on it.
 Those imbued with this love find every sacrifice they are asked to make for their God easy, and no selfish motive mars the purity of their love.

-Bahya is not so one-sided as to recommend the practice of the recluse, who has at heart only the welfare of his Soul.
+Ibn Paquda is not so one-sided as to recommend the practice of the recluse, who has at heart only the welfare of his Soul.
 A man may be as holy as an angel, yet he will not equal in merit the one who leads his fellow to righteousness and to love of God.